 Mom is still a doer, so finding activities that didn’t require too much walking or physical exertion was important.
-A sightseeing boat like the popular Miami Pirate Duck Tour is an ideal outing for mobile seniors.
+A sightseeing boat like the popular South Beach Duck Tour is an ideal outing for mobile seniors.
 It takes just a few steps to board the craft and the broad bench seats are comfortable.
 There’s a canvas top to block the sun, and open-air sides that let in the breeze.
 No one felt the least bit seasick.

 Make New Memories.
 Experience is a Lasting Gift.

+Celebrating family milestones should include a shared experience.
 Everyone was onboard the amphibious vehicle for a 90-minute guided tour that went from the Art Deco District into Biscayne Bay.
 We sailed around several islands lined with stars’ homes; Julio Iglesias’ house drew the most ooohh’s and aaahhh’s.
 With Captain Ralph at the helm and the very knowledgeable, frisky Pirate Kenny entertaining us and teaching the latest dance moves, it gets a big thumbs up.

 Splurge on a Celebratory Meal.